-3.1.
-Natural England may decide to use its statutory powers to designate tracts of land as either AONB or National Park in furtherance of its general purpose of conserving and enhancing the landscape.
-We will use these powers judiciously, and future designation work within the current legal framework is likely to be confined to a limited number of particularly important boundary variations.

-3.2.
-Natural England intends to select areas for future consideration, and to prioritise these using transparent criteria.
-Once a project reaches a stage where the designation criteria need to be considered in detail, this guidance should be used.
-It explains how Natural England normally expects to apply the statutory designation criteria in practice when assessing landscapes for designation.
+- 3.1.
+Natural England may decide to use its statutory powers to designate tracts of land as either AONB or National Park in furtherance of its general purpose of conserving and enhancing the landscape. - 3.2.
+Once an area has been selected for consideration for designation, it will be considered in detail, using this guidance.
+This guidance therefore explains how Natural England normally expects to apply the statutory designation criteria in practice when assessing landscapes for designation. - 3.3.

-3.3.
 In considering whether to take forward a designation or variation project Natural England acts under Government guidance provided in 2004 that remains extant.
-This guidance states that "ultimately, boundary changes should be rarely needed" and "In considering responses to a consultation, the Countryside Agency [now Natural England] will have regard to local authority (or other) requests to extend or reduce the area being put forward for designation, but the final extent of the area to be the subject of a designation order will be entirely at Natural England's discretion.
-We would not expect consultation on a limited boundary variation to lead to wholesale re-evaluation of boundaries elsewhere.

-3.4.
-In the simplest possible terms, the consideration of designating land under the legislation raises the following questions:

-- Does this landscape have sufficient natural beauty? - Does this landscape offer sufficient opportunities for open-air recreation? - Is it desirable to designate this landscape as National Park or AONB? - Where should the detailed boundary be drawn?
+This guidance states that 'ultimately, boundary changes should be rarely needed' and '-In considering responses to a consultation, the Countryside Agency [now Natural England] will have regard to local authority (or other) requests to extend or reduce the area being put forward for designation, but the final extent of the area to be the subject of a designation order will be entirely at Natural England's discretion'.
+We would not expect consultation on a limited boundary variation to lead to wholesale re-evaluation of boundaries elsewhere. - 3.4.
+In the simplest possible terms, the consideration of designating land under the legislation raises the following questions: - Does this landscape have sufficient natural beauty? - Does this landscape offer sufficient opportunities for open-air recreation (National Parks only)? - Is it (especially) desirable to designate this landscape as National Park or AONB? - Where should the detailed boundary be drawn? - 3.5.

-3.5.
 The main technique used to answer these questions is landscape character assessment.
-The document "Landscape Character Assessment: Guidance for England and Scotland" (Countryside Agency and Scottish Natural Heritage, 2002, under review at the time of writing) specifies two distinct stages for assessing landscapes: characterisation and evaluation.
-It also defines the key terms that are used in such assessments.
+Landscape character assessments (LCA) exist for all areas of England and describe the character of the landscape (some in more detail than others) by dividing it into landscape character types and areas.
+Some LCAs go on to provide an evaluation of landscape condition, special qualities and guidance which can provide particularly useful information to inform Natural England's natural beauty evaluation process.
+Current best practice for undertaking LCAs is set out in An Approach to Landscape Character Assessment (Natural England, October 2014).
+It also defines the key terms that are used in such assessments. - 3.6.
+The Landscape Institute has also prepared a Technical Guidance Note 02/21, Assessing Landscape Value Outside Designated Landscapes.
+This publication draws on the approach to evaluation set out in this guidance, but is not applicable to land being considered for national landscape designation, although evidence of landscape value from such assessment may inform the process.